Skip to content

 Contributing to CodeGraphContext

 Thank you for your interest in contributing to CodeGraphContext (CGC).
-We welcome contributions from the community to help make CGC the most powerful code intelligence engine available.
+We welcome contributions from the community to improve the performance, language support, and tooling capabilities of the engine.

 Development Principles

-• Focus: Keep pull requests focused on a single logical change.
+• Focused Commits: Keep pull requests focused on a single change set.

 cd CodeGraphContext